m-depascale/ci24/Labs/lab02/readme.md

      - `score(self) -> None`

 3. **Agent:**
-   - Description: Represents the AI agent using genetic algorithms.
+   - Description: Represents the AI agent using genetic algorithms, in this case the population is randomly generated and then optimized without "playing", because we know that the game, even with higher number of piles, has a finite number of states.
+Anyway, here randomness is key.
    - Methods:
      - `__init__(self) -> None`
      - `training(self) -> None`